Thermalization of dilute impurities in one dimensional spin chains: Conclusion and outlook

-In this work we have presented a numerical study of one dimensional XXZ chains with dilute sets of defects, being spins with a large external field.
-By systematically studying various proxies for egodicity, such as level spacing ratio's, fidelity susceptibilities and spectral functions we analyze the crossover from ergodic to non-ergodic behavior at infinite temperature.
-We present evidence that, regardless of the impurity density, the impurities ultimately relax through a Fermi golden rule mechanism by dissipating energy in the remaining bath.
-As a consequence, localization of the impurities is excluded for any finite potential $V$ and requires at least $V \sim L/\log L$.
+We also analyzed numerically various other proxies for egodicity, such as level spacing ratio's, fidelity susceptibilities and spectral functions.
+All these measures point to the same conclusion that, regardless of the impurity density or the potential, the impurities ultimately relax in the thermodynamic limit by dissipating energy in the remaining bath.
 Nonetheless the dynamics is exponentially slow in $V$.
-We have argued how, at sufficiently large $V$, the latter would lead to a non-monotonic behavior of ergodicity probes with system size, i.e. first making the system appear more non-ergodic while ultimately crossing over to ergodic behavior.

-We also developed a Birkhoff type perturbation theory to construct the LIOM, i.e. the local integral of motion coupled to the impurity spin.
-We showed that this construction is asymptotic (in the thermodynamic limit) and that the correlation length of the LIOM increases with distance, contrary to what is claimed in the literature, but in agreement with what is actually observed.
-The lifetime of the slowest LIOM is uniquely related to the FGR rate.
-Namely, the length scale at which the recursive construction of LIOMs starts to break down scales exactly as the size where the FGR rate $\Gamma$ becomes larger than the level spacing $\Delta$.
-This further substantiates the idea that there are no LIOMs in the thermodynamic limit at any finite impurity potential and density.

-Let us comment that previous arguments for the stability of the MBL phase concentrated on the analysis of the effect of resonances~\cite{basko2006MBL, gornyi2005MBL, imbrie2016MBL,Pietracaprina2016}.
-What we found instead that LIOMs are at least perturbatively unstable because of virtual non-resonant processes leading to the factorial-like growth of their decay rate (see Eqs.~\eqref{eq:Gamma_N} and~\eqref{eq:norm_nested_avdoshkin}).
-This divergence happens due to the operator growth, which was recently established to be identical in disordered and nondisordered interacting systems~\cite{Cao2021operatorgrowth,sels2021markovian,trigueros2021krylov}, and which in turn is absent in noninteracting systems.
-Note that the perturbation theory becomes unstable at $V\propto L/\log(L)$, which corresponds to energies, where resonances cannot play a role because of very small density of states at so large energy separations.
+Our conclusions are opposite to previous works which argue for the stability of the MBL phase based on the analysis of the effect of resonances~\cite{basko2006MBL, gornyi2005MBL, imbrie2016MBL,Pietracaprina2016}.
+The physical mechanism of instability, which we found here, is based on virtual non-resonant processes and is ultimately tied to the operator growth which is absent in non-interacting systems.
+This instability develops at $V\propto L/\log(L)$, which corresponds to energies, where resonances cannot play a role simply because of a small density of states near the edge of the many-body spectrum.
 Of course, perturbative divergence of the decay rate does not exclude that there are some other, non-perturbative mechanisms stabilizing LIOMs.
-But given that our analytical predictions fully agree with all known to us numerical data as well as with the variational approach (see Appendix C) we find this scenario very unlikely.
-After all, except for a non-universal prefactor $\tau$ entering the FGR rate there is no difference in operator growth between disordered and clean models so the LIOM constructions should behave very similarly.
+But given that our analytical predictions fully agree with all known to us numerical data, as well as with the variational approach (see Appendix C), we find this scenario very unlikely.

 We believe that our analysis is fully consistent with most, if not all, numerical results on the MBL transition.
 In particular, it explains (i) the approximately linear drift of transition when identified close to the GOE limit, as recently suggested by~\cite{suntajs2020transition,Assa2016,sels2020dynamical}, (ii) the crossing point in level spacing statistics with apparent very slow drift~\cite{Pal2010MBL,De_Tomasi_2019}, (iii) the non-monotonic behavior of ergodicity probes with system size~\cite{Sierant_2020}, (iv) the low energy tail developing in the spectral function in the localized regime~\cite{Serbyn2017Thouless,sels2020dynamical} manifested in slow subdiffusive transport~\cite{Zniraric2016Subdiffusion,Kratiek2015,luitz2017subdiffusion,Doggen2021ManybodyLI}.